Syriza: 2024 European Parliament election

-Motion of no confidence against Kasselakis
+Motion of no confidence against Kasselakis and aftermath

 On 7 September 2024, 100 members of the party's central committee tabled a censure motion against Stefanos Kasselakis after he had rejected their initial request for new elections.
 The members who submitted the motion blamed the leader for the party's shift to the right and further electoral decline.
 The next day the proposal was supported by 163 members out of a total of 300 and Stefanos Kasselakis was declared out of office.

 New Syriza leadership elections were on 24 November 2024.
 The leadership candidates were MP Pavlos Polakis, Sokratis Famellos, MEP Nikolas Farantouris, and former mayor/actor Apostolos Gletsos.
 After his candidature was rejected by the Central Committee and the Extraordinary Congress, Kasselakis exited Syriza and announced the creation of a new party, founding the Movement for Democracy.
-Kassealkis's new party prompted immediate withdrawal of four MPs from Syriza's parliamentary group: Petros Pappas, Kyriaki Malama, Rallia Christidou, Alexandros Avlonitis, and Theodora Tzakri.
+Kassealkis's new party prompted immediate withdrawal of five MPs from Syriza's parliamentary group: Petros Pappas, Kyriaki Malama, Rallia Christidou, Alexandros Avlonitis, and Theodora Tzakri.
 Avlonitis and Tzakri joined Kasselakis' new patty, while Pappas joined PASOK.
-Such a move would leave Syriza with less MPs than PASOK – Movement for Change, rendering the latter the official opposition.
+The move left Syriza with less MPs than PASOK – Movement for Change, rendering the latter the official opposition.

 Famellos was elected leader of Syriza after the November election.

+In 2026, former Syriza leader Alexis Tsipras launched a new party, called Greek Left Alliance.
+The central committee of Syriza voted to stand with Tsipras' project.

+On 17 May, President Sokratis Famellos expelled Pavlos Polakis from the parliamentary caucus due to his posts criticizing the party leadership.
+On 9 July 2026, following the Greek Left Alignment's refusal to cooperate with SYRIZA, Famellos submitted his resignation.
+This was preceded by the resignations of the party's press secretary and central committee secretary.
+Later in July, the Deputy Secretary, the Deputy Press Spokesperson, the leadership of the SYRIZA Youth Wing, and 63 members of the Central Committee left the party.
+At least 11 members of parliament also left.
+On 15 July, Pavlos Polakis, the MP for Chania who had been expelled from the parliamentary party by Famellos, returned and announced that he would run for the party leadership.